 Cookie Dough Frosting & Raw Flour

 This recipe has been very controversial on my blog… and not because of raw egg because there is none of that.
-But because of the “raw” flour. (there is no such things are “raw” flour) After doing extensive research I have concluded that this is not something I consider a risk to my family.
+But because of the “raw” flour.
 You will, of course, want to make your own best-educated choice.
 (See Yes, it’s OK to Eat Raw Flour for more information.)

 If you have any hesitancy at all about eating raw flour, simply place flour on a baking sheet and bake for 10 minutes at 350°F. Easy peasy!